 - Ice skating

 Really, the options for good aerobic exercise are endless.
 Even an hour of vigorous cleaning could do the trick.
 And, as an added bonus, a recent study published in the British Journal of Medicine found that aerobic activities such as swimming, racquet sports and aerobics/dance/gymnastics classes reduce your risk of dying from any cause (including heart disease and stroke) by up to 47 percent.
-So if you embrace aerobic exercise now, you’ll not only have a bigger brain, you’ll have a longer life.

 “The Changing Brain in Healthy Aging.”
 National Institute on Aging. https://www.nia.nih.gov.
 Retrieved November 30, 2016.